SwTan98/expense-tracker/server/README.md

 ### To create

-POST /record type: form-data img: $img
+POST /record

 ### To view

-GET /img
+GET /record

 ### To get one image

-GET /img/:id
+GET /record/:id